sicmx/obp-boostrap-user/README.md

 # (optional) watch your new deployment roll out:
 kubectl get -w pods # Kubetnetes will kill existing pods, deploying new ones with this new config merged
 ```
+The above updates the deployment, injecting the super user id into the Open Bank Project api service.

 You're done!